Reece Hall

-Reece Daniel Hall (born 25 September 2003) is an English footballer who plays as a defender for club Rushall Olympic.
+Reece Daniel Hall (born 25 September 2003) is an English footballer who plays as a defender for club Kidderminster Harriers.

 Career

 Hall was a part of the West Bromwich Albion U23 team which won the Premier League Cup in 2022.
 On 1 July 2022, he signed his first professional contract with the club, penning a two-year deal.

 On 20 December 2023, Hall joined National League North side Hereford on a month-long loan.

 On 13 August 2024, Hall made his professional debut for West Bromwich Albion in the first round of the EFL Cup, starting in a 2–1 defeat against Fleetwood Town.

 He was released by Albion at the end of the 2024–25 season.

-In September 2025, Hall joined Northern Premier League Premier Division club Rushall Olympic.
+On 16 September 2025, Hall joined Northern Premier League Premier Division club Rushall Olympic.
+On 4 October 2025, he joined National League North side Kidderminster Harriers.